LuminousLee/ECPlugin/README.md

 make

-#ECPlugin will be output to the bin directory
+#ECPlugin will be output to the /bin directory
 #